 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - More modern: Reflects 3 years and 6 months of technical progress since the 30D launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the 7D is the clear winner of the contest (9 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.